eskechivoi/Eskechivoi/README.md

 ### I am a  IT student at University of Valladolid
 ![I am a  IT student at University of Valladolid](./banner.png)

+I studied at University of Valladolid, in Spain.
+I did my internship and bachelor thesis at the Hochschule Kaiserslautern, Zweibrücken, Germany.

-I study at University of Valladolid, in Spain, and i am interested in `DevSecOps` and `Web audit/pentesting`.
+I am interested in `DevSecOps` and `Web audit/pentesting`.

 I am also member of `SUGUS UVa`, the Cybersecurity Team at University of Valladolid.
 I fully developed and deployed the association's website.
 You can visit the actual website, [sugusuva.es](https://sugusuva.es).